phin01/screeps/README.md

 ------------------------------

 Next steps:
-- Currently controlling two rooms, running separate logics for creep functions and spawning process.
-Unify code to run only one for all rooms.
+- Currently controlling two rooms, running separate logic for creep functions and spawning process.
+Unify code to the same routines for all rooms.